Tony Parker (basketball, born 1993)

 Virgil Anthony Parker (born September 18, 1993) is an American former professional basketball player.
-He played college basketball for the UCLA Bruins at both the center and power forward positions.
+He played college basketball for the UCLA Bruins at both center and power forward.
 He played for the Iowa Wolves of the NBA G League.

 As a high school player in Georgia, Parker won four consecutive state championships and was named the top player in the state.
 He also earned national All-American honors.
-Parker joined UCLA in 2012 as part of the top recruiting class in the nation, and helped the school to three NCAA Tournaments, including consecutive Sweet 16 appearances in 2014 and 2015.
+Parker joined UCLA in 2012 as part of the top recruiting class in the nation, and helped the school to three NCAA tournaments, including consecutive Sweet 16 appearances in 2014 and 2015.
 He became a starter in his junior year and finished his four-year college career ranked No. 6 in UCLA history in career games played.
 After graduating, he played in the G League before playing in Mexico.

 Early life

 Parker was born in Atlanta, Georgia, to Virgil and Hazel Parker.
 His father played college basketball.
 Growing up, Parker would tag along with his older brother, Adrian, and watch him play basketball at a local court.
 When Parker was five, his brother was arrested and went to prison for 20 years for armed robbery.
 While Adrian was away, Parker helped take care of his brother's son, Jayvion.